jomo/imgur-screenshot/README.md

 _A desktop notification_<br>
 ![Notification](http://i.imgur.com/3DuQj9n.png)

 0. select area of your screen
 0. The screenshot is uploaded to [imgur](https://imgur.com)

 Features
 ----
-* You can edit the screenshot with any program _(GUI or CLI)_ before uploading
+* Take screenshot or upload image
-* The link can be copied to clipboard
+* Use any screenshot tool
-* Normal image files can be uploaded, too
+* Edit image before uploading
-* Upload anonymous or to your imgur account
+* Upload anonymously or to your imgur account
+* Copy link to clipboard
+* Open uplaoded image
-* You can open the URL or file with any program _(browser, image viewer)_ after upload
+* Delete image from disk after upload
-* The screenshot can be saved or deleted from disk
-* All filenames + URLs (and errors) are logged
+* Filenames, links and deletion link history is kept
-* The program can check for updates
+* Get notifications about updates

-The edit feature is very interesting for automization with something like [ImageMagick](http://www.imagemagick.org/script/index.php), or to add notes with a GUI editor.
+The edit feature is very interesting for automization with something like [ImageMagick](http://www.imagemagick.org/script/index.php), or to quickly add notes.

 Installation
 ----

-Check if you have all dependencies installed:
+Clone the repo and check if you have all dependencies installed:

 ```Bash
 imgur-screenshot --check
 ```

 That's it.
-You can bind the script to a hotkey or add it (or a symlink) to your $PATH for quick access ;)
+Bind the script to a hotkey or add it to your $PATH for quick access ;)

 **Enjoy!**